How to eat low carb as a vegan

 In that study’s initial four-week phase, 47 overweight people with high cholesterol levels were randomly assigned to follow either a lower-carb vegan diet or a higher-carb vegetarian diet that included eggs and dairy.

 During the second part of the study, each group was allowed to eat as much of the permitted foods as they wanted.
-At the end of six months, the lower-carb vegan group had lost slightly more weight, raised their HDL cholesterol (a likely beneficial move), and lowered their LDL cholesterol and triglycerides more than the higher-carb vegetarian group.6
+At the end of six months, the lower-carb vegan group had lost slightly more weight, raised their HDL cholesterol, and lowered their LDL cholesterol and triglycerides more than the higher-carb vegetarian group.7

 Like many nutrition trials, this was a fairly small study with a high dropout rate.
 Also, the lower-carb group wasn’t that low carb; daily intake averaged about 100 and 140 grams of net carbs in the first phase and second phases, respectively.
 But the results show following a low-carb vegan diet is possible and may help improve certain heart disease risk factors.